 - All Crimsafe products can withstand the 3,000-hour test of alternating salt spray and dry cycles, equivalent to 30 years of environmental exposure.

 A good warranty usually speaks volumes as to whether a company backs their product.
-Crimsafe offers two ranges of security doors; Regular and Ultimate – both of which come with a standard 10 Year Warranty.
+Crimsafe offers three ranges of security doors; Regular, Classic and Ultimate – each of which come with a 12-15 Year Warranty.

-A great security screen stands up to the elements and keeps your home looking good for years, and Crimsafe Security Screens from Clearview Security is the best that you can get.
+A great security screen stands up to the elements and keeps your home looking good for years, and Crimsafe security screens from Clearview Security are the best that you can get.

 Regular maintenance depends on your environment; for most it involves a wash down of frames and mesh with warm water using a soft non-abrasive brush to dislodge dirt and grime, followed by a wipe down.
+You can also use products such as corrosion inhibitors to provide a protective coating that can better prevent corrosion.
 Learn more about how to care for your Crimsafe products.

 |Mild||10km+ from beachfront||Every 6 months|